Lynn Anderson: 1990–2015: New musical directions

-In 2000, Anderson released her first live record entitled Live at Billy Bob's Texas, which was issued on the Smith label.
+In 2000, Anderson released her first live record titled Live at Billy Bob's Texas, which was issued on the Smith label.
 Richie Unterberger of Allmusic gave the effort three out of five stars in his review, commenting, "This disc is not an electrifying find, but it's decent for what it is."
 In June 2005, Anderson's 34th studio album, The Bluegrass Sessions was issued on the DM label.
 The album was a collection of Anderson's former hits recorded in a bluegrass style.
 The track listing included hits such as "Rose Garden", "You're My Man", and "Rocky Top".
 Zac Johnson of Allmusic gave the release 2.5 out of 5 possible stars.
 Johnson questioned her authenticity when reviewing the record, noting that some songs sounded "a little forced".
 Despite the critical response, The Bluegrass Sessions was nominated by the Grammy Awards for Best Bluegrass Album.

 Over the next several years, Anderson continued touring and performing as well.
 In 2007, Anderson was part of the lineup at the CMA Music Festival at the Riverfront Park.
 Other performers included Terri Clark and Lorrie Morgan.
-In 2009, she performed at the Stagecoach Festival, which also included additional performers as well.
+In 2009, she performed at the Stagecoach Festival, which also included additional performers.
 Between 2010 and 2011, she performed alongside the Metropole Symphony Orchestra for a series of concerts.
 Anderson also continued recording music.
 In 2006, she released her 35th studio album, Cowgirl.
 The album was a collection of western songs, which were written (or co-written) with her mother.
 The project was released on her mother's label, Showboat Records.
-A similar project was issued in 2010 entitled Cowgirl II on the same label.
+A similar project was issued in 2010 titled Cowgirl II on the same label.
 According to Anderson, her reasons for releasing both western albums was to present the genre in a "sophisticated way" for people who did not know the music.

 In June 2015, Anderson released her final studio album Bridges.
 The album was a collection of gospel material that included collaborations with The Martins and The Oak Ridge Boys.
 According to a 2015 interview with Anderson, it was her first album in ten years that she decided to promote.
 It was also Anderson's first gospel collection and featured a reworking of Dobie Gray's "Drift Away" for the Christian market.
 Writer Timothy Yap called the album's songwriting "top notch" in his review of the album.
 Markos Papadatos of the Digital Journal gave it 4.5 out of 5 stars, calling the record "phenomenal".
 The album was released a month prior to her death in July 2015.